daniel04best/Cyclistic-Case-Study/README.md

 **Strategy Implication:**
 To convert casual riders, marketing strategies should not focus on "utility" or "commuting" (which they don't do), but rather on the financial benefit of an annual pass for "weekend fun" or seasonal summer usage.

-Due to the significant volume of the dataset (approximately 5.7 million rows), directly importing raw data into Tableau Public caused performance latency and file-size constraints.
+The large data volume (5.7 million rows) made importing raw data into Tableau Public difficult due to  performance latency and file-size constraints.
 To resolve this, I performed SQL-based aggregation in BigQuery to create a streamlined summary table.
-By grouping the data by date and user type within the database, I pre-calculated key metrics (ride count and average duration).
-This reduced the dataset size from over 1 GB to less than 1 MB while preserving the daily granularity required for analysis, ensuring the final dashboard is both responsive and efficient.
+By grouping the data by date and user type within the database, I pre-calculated key metrics (ride count and average duration), significantly reducing the data set size.

 **Casual vs Member Total Rides:**